Robotics-Club-IIT-BHU/CnD-Specialization-22/Week 1/Subpart-2/Readme.md

    1. [Single motor target tracking](https://www.youtube.com/watch?v=fusr9eTceEo).
    2. [Self-balancing PID-ball tracker](https://www.youtube.com/watch?v=57DbEEBF7sE)

+## Game Time

+Now you can attempt the first task of the week!
+Goto Task-1 directory in Week-1, you'll find rest of the instructions there.

+All The Best!!

 ## References

 1. The series of videos by **MATLAB** will help to grasp the concept of PID in the best way possible.
 You can watch the entire playlist from [here](https://www.youtube.com/playlist?list=PLn8PRpmsu08pQBgjxYFXSsODEF3Jqmm-y).